tamdang100/python_project2/README.md

 -	transactions.csv (transactions information)

 You need to perform Exploratory Data Analysis (EDA) on the datasets and then conduct data wrangling.

-Please see the Python code along with the datasets above
+Please see the file "Project2.ipynb" along with the csv datasets above.